-Now it’s important for us to realize that these aren’t people we have to go out and look for.
+Now we need to realize that these aren’t people we have to go out and look for.
 These are people in our neighborhoods.
 These are people in our local churches.
 I promise you these people are already in your life.
-You just have to open your eyes and reach out.
+You have to open your eyes and reach out.

 So how can we reach out in friendship to those who are hurting during the Holiday season?
-I’d like to offer five suggestions.
+I want to offer five suggestions.

 It really doesn’t take a lot of effort to do this.
 Invite someone over to your home during the holidays and share a meal with them.
 You don’t have to plan some serious discussion about their hurts.
 Just feed them at your dinner table and enjoy their company.

-Don’t assume that you know how they feel or what they’re going through.
+Please don’t assume you know how they feel or what they’re going through.
 If they are willing to open up to you, be a safe place for them to struggle.
 Be a safe place for them to mourn.
 Be a safe place for them to ask for advice or counsel about how to persevere through this challenging season for them.

 Our joy is increased when we serve others.
-As you build a relationship with this person, encourage them to also reach out and serve other people.
+As you build a relationship with this person, encourage them to reach out and serve others.
 God does not intend anyone to be a consumer.
 He saved us so that we might continue Jesus’ mission on earth.
 Sufferers are not exempt from this.
 It is for their spiritual good and joy that they serve.

-I keep a prayer journal of the people God has brought into my life and I pray for them on different days of the week.
-This increases my awareness of these people, it increases my love and compassion for them, and it increases my commitment to them.
+I keep a prayer journal of the people God has brought into my life and pray for them on different days of the week.
+This increases my awareness of these people, my love and compassion for them, and my commitment to them.
+This is perhaps the most good you can do for them.
 Pray for these sufferers in your life.
-This is perhaps the most good you can do for them.